slewsys/tree-red_black/README.md

 Returns a new, empty Red-Black tree.
 If option `allow_duplicates` is `false`, then only unique values are inserted in a Red-Black tree.

+A Red-Black tree exposes parameters `root`, the root node of a tree, and `size`, the number of nodes in the tree.

 Example:
 ```ruby
 require 'tree/red_black'